 Working on your behalf

-When you give us authority to act on your behalf, for example to help you with a benefits issue, we’ll need to share information with Department of Work & Pensions (third party).
+When you give us authority to act on your behalf, for example to help you with a Universal Credit claim, we’ll need to share information with that third party.
+Similarly if you ask us to act on your behalf with an application for Council Tax Support, we’ll need to share information with the London Borough of Hillingdon.

 Each local Citizens Advice is an independent charity, and a member of the national Citizens Advice charity.
 The Citizens Advice membership agreement also requires that the use of your information complies with data protection law.